erickzhao/gmail-selenium-test/README.md

       | "OtherUser-5" | "CurrentUser" | ".svg"   |

   Scenario Outline: Sending emails to invalid recipient using files from Computer (Error Flow)
-    Given an email draft is addressed to <recipient> with <cc> as a Cc And a single <filetype> image is attached from CurrentUser's local computer When email is sent
+    Given I have an email draft addressed to <recipient> with <cc> as a Cc And I have chosen a single <filetype> image to be attached from my local computer When I send the email
     Then the draft should remain open
-    And the user should be warned that the recipients are invalid And the email should not be sent
+    And I should be warned that the recipients are invalid And the email should not be sent
     Examples:
       | recipient       | cc              | filetype |